Tulip-Dev/tulip/doc/python/apichanges.rst

 Values for graph properties of type :class:`tlp.ColorProperty`, :class:`tlp.LayoutProperty` and :class:`tlp.SizeProperty` can now be set using tuples.

-For modifying the content of a :class:`tlp.ColorProperty`, it is now possible to use the following syntax::
+To modify the content of a :class:`tlp.ColorProperty`, it is now possible to use the following syntax::

   viewColor = graph.getColorProperty('viewColor')